brian-arnold/brian-arnold.github.io/pages/about/about.md

     - pursue projects that may not result in publication
         - high risk but high reward
         - optimizing routinely-used computational analyses
+        - reproduce and validate results from other groups working on similar topics
     - help wet labs and bench scientists analyze large datasets with high-performance computing clusters
 - **Provide training in technical skills**
     - teach workshops on specific types of data analysis